 “Space missions are cost intensive and get a single chance to get everything right.
 We would like to use materials which enhances the rover’s capabilities, reduces risk and bring down overall launch cost.
 ARCEON’s material ticks all the right boxes “, Maneesh Kumar Verma, Team Leader & Head of Operations, Lunar Zebro Project, TU Delft, commented.

-ARCEON-Novel Elements was established by Rahul Shirke and Bernhard Heidenreich in 2018.
+ARCEON-Novel Elements was established in 2018.
 ARCEON is incubated at YES!Delft, which is one of the Europe’s top incubators.
 ARCEON includes scientific, engineering and business development experts in the field of innovative materials with international experience.
 Company’s vision is to push the boundaries of innovation by developing unique materials/structures and creating a reliable eco- system for a research-oriented concept, thus, bridging the gap between research and industry.

 Started in 2017, the mission aims to put the first ever rover designed and built entirely by students on the Moon by 2022.
 The rover will have a mass of less than 2 kg and piggyback on a lander to demonstrate its unique locomotion method and miniaturization technologies which its inherits from Delft University of Technology’s nanosatellites’ missions.